FutureMarkRwanda/BA_Notes/Networking/done/IP_Addressing_and_Routing_Notes.md

 | Accounts   | 192.168.1.192/27| 192.168.1.193–192.168.1.222 | 255.255.255.224 |
 | Management | 192.168.1.224/29| 192.168.1.225–192.168.1.230 | 255.255.255.248 |

-Scenario: A company uses VLSM to allocate IPs from 192.168.1.0/24, assigning larger subnets to departments with more devices to minimize IP waste.
+A company uses VLSM to allocate IPs from 192.168.1.0/24, assigning larger subnets to departments with more devices to minimize IP waste.

 ---